Sign up for our Newsletter

-If you can’t hit that magic one carat, look at a halo ring, which adds a row of diamonds around the central stone, makes it appear much bigger and looks absolutely stunning!
+If you can’t hit that magic one-carat, look at diamond halo rings, which add a row of diamonds around the central stone, making it appear much bigger and look absolutely stunning!

 What about Lab-Grown, should I have one?

-An alternative to buying a natural diamond is to opt for lab-grown.
+An alternative to buying a natural diamond is to opt for a lab-grown diamond.
 Widely regarded as a more ethical and environmentally friendly alternative, you can get much more bang for your buck!
 A lab-grown diamond is exactly the same chemical composition as a natural diamond but has been grown by simulating the temperatures that create a diamond in the earth.
 The downside… Yes, there always is one!
-In theory, an unlimited number of diamonds can be Lab-Grown, so it’s uncertain as to the value of lab-grown diamonds in the future.
-Definitely one to watch though!
+In theory, an unlimited number of diamonds can be Lab-Grown, so it’s uncertain as to their value in the future.
+Definitely, one to watch though!

 Things to consider:

-- If you’re buying a ring, check which diamond shape and size matches your finger.
+- If you’re buying a ring, check which diamond shape and size match your finger.

 - If you’re buying for a minimalist, for goodness sake, keep it simple.
 Not big.
 No bling.
 A classic, beautiful quality solitaire diamond ring will be perfect.

-- For earrings, half carats (0.5ct or 50 points on each ear) look fabulous on most ears
+- For diamond earrings, half a carat (0.5ct or 50 points on each ear) looks fabulous on most ears

-- If you’re buying jewellery as a gift, have a sneaky peak at the jewellery they have to gauge the size for a surprise.
+- If you’re buying diamond jewellery as a gift, have a sneaky peek at the jewellery they have to gauge the size for a surprise.